Mohd-ali1234/AI-Powered-Fitness-Workout-Guidance-App/README.md

 Time availability

+🤖 Smart Chatbot with RAG (New)

+Users can ask follow-up questions about their fitness plan

+RAG improves responses using stored data and embeddings

+Provides clearer, more contextual explanations

-🔹 FastAPI Backend
+⚡ FastAPI Backend

-Handles AI interactions
+Handles AI generation

-Connects to MongoDB

-Provides API endpoints for chat, plan generation, and history
+Manages chatbot queries

+Clean and modular endpoints

+Easy to scale and extend

-🔹 MongoDB Integration (New!)
+🗄️ MongoDB Integration (New)

 Stores: